jaisingjai/Machin-Learning-Models/README.md

 # Machin-Learning-Models
-All Machine Learning and Deep Learning(Tensorflow) Projects that I have completed By myself during data science study
+All Machine Learning Projects that I have completed By myself during data science study